TFRank: Think-Free Reasoning Enables Practical Pointwise LLM Ranking: Results and Analysis

 \subsection{Ablation Study}

-We conducted a series of ablation studies on the TFRank-0.6B (Qwen3) model, with the results presented in Table~\ref{tab:bright_ablation_pytrec_eval}. \paragraph{Effectiveness of Components} Our full TFRank model achieves a performance of 18.3, more than doubling the score attained by its base model and demonstrating the overall effectiveness of our training method.
-Ablation experiments confirm that each of our proposed components is indispensable: removing either Relevance Reasoning Supervision, Fine-grained Relevance Labels, or Multi-task training results in a performance drop of over 8\%.
+We conducted a series of ablation studies on the TFRank-0.6B (Qwen3) model, with the results presented in Table~\ref{tab:bright_ablation_pytrec_eval}. \paragraph{Effectiveness of Components} Our full TFRank model achieves a performance of 15.6, more than doubling the score attained by its base model and demonstrating the overall effectiveness of our training method.
+Ablation experiments confirm that each of our proposed components is indispensable: removing either Relevance Reasoning Supervision, Fine-grained Relevance Labels, or Multi-task training leads to a clear performance decline.

 \paragraph{``Think-Free'' Reasoning} A striking finding is the effectiveness of ``Think-Free'' reasoning.
-Forcing explicit CoT at inference (``w/ think'') severely damages performance, reducing NDCG@10 to 9.5.
+Forcing explicit CoT at inference (``w/ think'') severely damages performance, reducing NDCG@10 to 10.5.
 As illustrated in Figure~\ref{fig:think_nothink_distribution}, we observe that the score distribution in the \texttt{/think} mode is more concentrated, indicating a weaker capacity to discern documents with partial relevance.
 This aligns with observations by~\citet{overthink}: explicit reasoning can induce overconfidence and impair the model's ability to model partial relevance finely.
 By internalizing the reasoning process during training, TFRank can output more precise and discriminative scores at inference time without explicit ``thinking'', thereby achieving a substantial increase in efficiency.